lkubb/continuity.nvim/README.md

   Note: Customized from the one embedded in `oil.nvim` to correctly restore view.

-<a id="continuity-extensions-external"></a>
+<a id="finni-extensions-external"></a>
 ### External
 Here are some examples of external extensions:

 * [**aerial.nvim**](https://github.com/stevearc/aerial.nvim):

-  Note: For Resession, which is compatible with Continuity.
+  Note: For Resession, which is compatible with Finni.

 * [**overseer.nvim**](https://github.com/stevearc/overseer.nvim):

-  Note: For Resession, which is compatible with Continuity.
+  Note: For Resession, which is compatible with Finni.

-<a id="continuity-faq"></a>
+<a id="finni-faq"></a>
 ## FAQ
 **Q: Why another session plugin?**

 A1: All the other plugins (with the exception of `resession.nvim`)
     use `:mksession` under the hood
 A2: Resession cannot be bent enough via its interface to support everything
-    Continuity does.
+    Finni does.
 Its API is difficult to build another plugin on top of (e.g. cannot get session table without Resession saving it to a file first).